pipe-cd/pipecd/docs/content/en/docs-dev/contribution-guidelines/development.md

 ## Docs and workaround with docs

-PipeCD official site contains multiple versions documentation, all placed under `/docs/content/en` directory, which are:
+PipeCD official site contains multiple versions of documentation, all placed under the `/docs/content/en` directory, which are:
 - `/docs`: stable version docs, usually synced with the latest released version docs.
 - `/docs-dev`: experimental version docs, contains docs for not yet released features or changes.
 - `/docs-v0.x.x`: contains docs for specified version family (a version family is all versions which in the same major release).